-Microsurgery involves removing the AVM surgically.
-Several factors are considered before this surgery is performed, including the size and location of the AVM, your age and overall health.
+- Microsurgery:Surgeons remove the AVM, an effective treatment for many patients.
+We consider several factors before performing this surgery, including the size and location of the AVM as well as your age and overall health.